 That’s my first reason to love having a UV fleece rash top like this one.

 If you’re unlucky and snorkel when the jellyfish are here, you’ll also be super happy to be protected.
-I also particularly like a rash top with fleece as it protects from the cold too.
+I also particularly like a rash top with fleece, as it protects from the cold too.
 New Caledonia waters are lovely and warm all year round (around 22°C in winter in Noumea).
 I hate when I have to end a snorkelling session because I’m cold.
 And we lose heat a lot faster in the water than outside, especially when we are making efforts.
 So the top with fleece guarantees that I can stay for longer!

-9. Reef-safe sunscreen
+Reef-safe sunscreen

 Talking about sun protection, you don’t want to visit New Caledonia without putting sunscreen on regularly.
 You can buy sunscreen over there, but I could not find one that has no chemicals that wouldn’t harm corals.
 So I brought in my suitcase a reef-safe sunscreen from Australia.
-If you want to learn more about sunscreens, check out Environmental Working Group’s Guide to Safer Sunscreens.

 And if you don’t want to look at the labels while still putting sunscreen on, zinc is your go-to option.

-10. Water bottle
+Water bottle

 With the heat and the possible humidity, you will need to drink water regularly all day.
 Tap water is safe to drink in New Caledonia, so bring your water bottle to fill it up.
 You will save money and avoid single-use plastic.

-11. Dry bags
+Dry bags

 Clothes and equipment for the evening and night

-12. Headlamp
+Headlamp

-13. Insect repellent
+Insect repellent

 Mosquitoes loved me in New Caledonia.
-I kept wearing long pants and tops but it didn’t stop them.
+I kept wearing long pants and tops, but it didn’t stop them.
 Unfortunately, they are to be avoided.
 Not only are they annoying but they also may carry viruses like dengue.

 So insect repellent can be the solution.
 Deet is reputed to be the most effective, but I doubt it is good for the environment.
 Hence, I recommend using a deet-free product.

 And if like me you have sensitive skin, you may prefer products that will keep the mosquitoes away while keeping their distance from you too.
 Sometimes, we were given coils to burn in our room.
 But not always, so it’s a good idea to bring something to be safe.
-Check out this organic insect repellent*.

-14. Toiletries
+Toiletries

 I doubt you’ll forget to put your toothbrush on your New Caledonia packing list.
 But what about your shampoo, conditioner, and soap?

-15. Sheets
+Sheets

 It’s rare, but sometimes linen isn’t complimentary when you stay with a tribe.

-16. Jumper
+Jumper

 Once the sun disappears, it gets colder!
 No matter the season, you won’t need warm clothes in New Caledonia, but it’s a good idea to bring a comfortable jumper.

-17. Card game
+Card game

 After a day exploring the stunning island, you’ll probably feel tired straight after dinner.
 But in case you’re not, a card game is good entertainment.
 I highly recommend bringing one as there is not much happening at night on the islands of New Caledonia, and if you’re unlucky with the weather, you may be required to stay inside.
 To be honest, we never used our card game, but it doesn’t hurt to carry one.

-– Hiking clothes and accessories –
+Hiking clothes and accessories

 New Caledonia is a lot about beautiful beaches and reefs.
 But the few hikes we did were adventurous and fantastic, so I highly recommend bringing sports gear and exploring the islands on foot too.

-18. A pair of sports shoes
+A pair of sports shoes

-We spent most of our time in New Caledonia wearing tongues or being barefoot.
+We spent most of our time in New Caledonia wearing thongs or being barefoot.
 But there are a few activities we couldn’t have done without a pair of sports shoes, like hiking Mont Nga on the Isle of Pines or the Shabadran hike on Mare.
-Hiking boots are not necessary and are bulky so if you choose to bring them, you may need to wear them on the plane.
+Hiking boots are not necessary and are bulky, so if you choose to bring them, you may need to wear them on the plane.

-19. A small backpack
+A small backpack

 Foldable backpacks are light and perfect to have an extra bag once you arrive at your destination.
 It makes packing a lot easier as you avoid emptying your luggage when you need a bag.
 For hiking, it’s ideal to get a water-resistant one made of durable fabric, so it doesn’t tear apart when you touch a bush.
 I also appreciate having multiple compartments to find things more easily and having a pouch for my water bottle on the side is even better.
 Large shoulder straps make a big difference in comfort.
-Check out this one for example*.

-20. First Aid Kit
+First Aid Kit

 It feels safe to travel to a country with good infrastructure and equipment like New Caledonia.
 There are three hospitals on the main island.
 But as you explore natural and remote places, it’s not the same.
 Pharmacies do exist on the smaller islands, but their offer is limited.
 They have at least one doctor there, so no reason to worry about this.

 Still, a good first aid kit can make a difference for small issues.
-Locals always have a practical solution to help with your problem (our guide tore his shirt with its machete to create a colourful bandage), but you might find it slightly too “back to basics” to your tastes.
+Locals always have a practical solution to help with your problem (our guide tore his shirt with his machete to create a colourful bandage), but you might find it slightly too “back to basics” to your tastes.

-21. Rain and windproof jacket
+Rain and windproof jacket

 You may leave your rain jacket in your bag if you’re lucky.
 But it’s an item I would not travel without, even if I am out of the wet season.
 They can get rain and wind in New Caledonia!
 It can also be very useful if you plan a boat trip.

-22. Pieces of Fabric
+Pieces of fabric

 Have you heard about the Coutume?
 Like in many cultures, it is a tradition to bring something to your hosts.
 You can buy pieces of fabric while shopping in Noumea.
 They locally call them manou and use them a lot on the islands for many different purposes.
 If you didn’t have time to buy them in Noumea, there are a few available in the small shops on the other islands.